 Setting the phase of a unit

 Unit phase is set through the Unit Info function.
 This function should only be used when the current phase of a unit is incorrect.
+The current process of the unit may also be set, but does not directly affect the workflow in any way.

 - When a workflow instance was created by mistake on a finalized unit, causing the unit phase to be set to "Under Production" or similar.
 A technician should cancel the workflow and set the unit phase back to "Finalized".
 An easy way to identify if this is the cause